Defund Planned Parenthood?

 Under the new Patient Protection and Affordable Care Act, all health insurers will be required to pay for preventive services that the U.S. Preventive Services Task Force recommends.
 Some experts predict that the advent of free contraception will be a financial windfall for family-planning providers like Planned Parenthood.

-The USCCB and the National Catholic Bioethics Center, backed by a coalition of pro-life groups, have sought to redirect the Institute of Medicine proceedings, asserting that Catholic hospital networks — the largest non-governmental provider of health care in the nation — should have a larger role in the discussion.
+The USCCB and the National Catholic Bioethics Center, backed by a coalition of pro-life groups, have sought to redirect the Institute of Medicine proceedings, asserting that Catholic hospital networks — the largest non-governmental providers of health care in the nation — should have a larger role in the discussion.

 As the August deadline draws closer, the U.S. bishops’ conference and its allies have provided oral and written arguments challenging the inclusion of contraceptive services in preventive care for women.
 They have underscored the threat such mandates would pose to the conscience rights of Catholics, and other pro-life employers and health-care professionals, to opt out of the mandates.

-Cecile Richards, president of Planned Parenthood Federation of America, has welcomed the new healthcare law as a landmark effort to “increase access to contraception for women, and potentially allow for all FDA-approved prescription contraception to be available without co-pays and other out of pocket costs.”
+Cecile Richards, president of Planned Parenthood Federation of America, has welcomed the new health-care law as a landmark effort to “increase access to contraception for women and potentially allow for all FDA-approved prescription contraception to be available without co-pays and other out-of-pocket costs.”